ipfabric/docs/docs/IP_Fabric_API/retrieving_configurations.md

+---
+description: This tech note describes how you can retrieve configuration files from IP Fabric’s configuration management capability, to be consumed outside the platform.
+---

 # Retrieving configurations

 This tech note describes how you can retrieve configuration files from IP Fabric’s configuration management capability, to be consumed outside the platform.